uchicago-capp-camp-2023/lab-web/docs/s4-python/1-language-overview.md

 '''
 ```

-**Imports**:  Below the doc string, you will often find a series of one-line statements beginning with the word `import`.
-The `import` keyword allows your Python program to access logic from another Python program.
-The Python language has a standard library of Python programs, called _modules_, that can be imported.
+**Imports**:  Below the doc string, you will typically find a series of one-line statements beginning with the word `import`.
+The `import` keyword allows your Python program to access logic from other Python programs, called _modules_.
+The Python language offers a standard library of modules that can be imported.
 For example, in the code snippet below, the `random` module is being imported so the "Epidemic modelling" program can call it to generate pseudo-random numbers.

 ```
 '''